frictionlessdata/livemark/docs/configuration.md

 ## Project

 For the whole project, you can use `livemark.yaml` file in the project root directory.
-It will be merge to the document configuration with lower priority:
+It will be merge to the document configuration with lower priority.
+This file need to be written in YAML syntax:

 > livemark.yaml